HNorderhus/HackyourCAD/README.md

 This is the final project for the module Foundations of CAD with FreeCAD and Python at the Bauhaus University Weimar in the wintersemester 2022/23.
 A completely functional version of the classic boardgame Checkers has been implemented in FreeCAD using only the available Python libraries.
 It has been worked on by Morris Florek, matr. nr.
-124437, and Henrik Norderhus, 123917, both students of the master program Digital Engineering.
+124437, and Henrik Norderhus, matr. nr.
+123917, both students of the master program Digital Engineering.

-The idea was to find out, whether an open-source CAD program can be repurposed to function as a simplistic gaming platform.
+The idea was to determine, whether an open-source CAD program can be repurposed to function as a simplistic gaming platform.
-To fulfill this goal the focus was put on the programming aspect, leading to a modelling:programming ratio of 20:80.
+To fulfill this goal, the focus was put on the programming aspect, leading to a modelling:programming ratio of 20:80.
 Besides this, the project should reflect the lessons learnt throughout the students master's program, especially the respective FreeCAD course.

 <p align="center">
 <img src = "readme_images/screenshot_freecad.PNG">